lukasroegner/homebridge-nuki/README.md

 The Nuki SmartLock is exposed as a lock in HomeKit with support for:
 - Lock/Unlock/Unlatch
 - Door State
-- Status for Low Battery
+- Status for Battery (level and low warning)

 Optionally, a second switch is shown in the lock that represents the latch.